 The Fauser Group

-Last on our roundup is fee-only firm The Fauser Group.
-This firm manages millions in client assets and has the smallest staff of any firm on this list.
+The Fauser Group is a fee-only firm that manages millions in client assets.
 New clients must meet a minimum account size requirement of $500,000, and the firm charges asset-based fees, hourly fees and fixed fees as part of its compensation arrangements.